Ascetic Computing

 More cheap little computers have come into this house since I wrote that card and none have left.

-The thing that binds nearly all of them is that they were pre-owned, inexpensive, have no ongoing costs to own while they’re powered down, and have no licensing fees, subscriptions, or external dependencies.
+There’s a set of common properties shared by nearly all of these computers: they’re pre-owned, inexpensive, have no ongoing costs to own while they’re powered down, and have no licensing fees, subscriptions, or external dependencies.
+They’re just little microworlds or forever worlds sitting around, waiting to be fired up again for another adventure.

 In other words, I’ve: